Disc Golf History

 1976–Ed Headrick patents the modern chain-style target he called the “Disc Pole Hole” and begins the Professional Disc Golf Association (PDGA).

-1976-The first disc golf competitions begin in Canada using object holes, adding to the other events at the Canadian Open Frisbee Championships in Toronto and Vancouver.
-In 1980, the first 18 Disc Pole Hole course in Canada was installed on Toronto Islands.
+1976–The first disc golf competitions began in Canada using object holes at the Canadian Open Frisbee Championships in Toronto and Vancouver, BC.

 1977–The first PDGA tournaments are held in Mobile, AL, and Northern New Jersey.

-1982–The PDGA becomes a player-run organization to formalize the rules of play, and begin a disc golf tour.
-(For a more complete timeline of disc golf in the U.S.)
+1982–The PDGA becomes a player-run organization to formalize the rules of play and begin a disc golf tour.

 disc-golf-hof

-The Disc Golf Hall of Fame is an independent organization dedicated to the promotion of disc golf, its premier pioneers, and its players.
+The World Disc Golf Hall of Fame is an independent organization dedicated to promoting disc golf, its premier pioneers, and its players.
 It was founded in 1993 by Lavonne Wolfe of Huntsville, AL. Lavonne also created what is now known as the Headrick Memorial Museum.
-A collection of memorabilia that help describe the history of our sport is now housed at the International Disc Golf Center in Appling, GA.
+A collection of memorabilia that helps describe the history of our sport is now housed at the International Disc Golf Center in Appling, GA.

 Inductees: